ablab/spades/docs/hpc.md

 Running software on high-performance computational clusters usually involves many options including, for example, the grid engine used, queue, resource allocation among others.
 It is notoriously hard to support all these options in a generic way.
-Essentially each cluster requires its unique configuration and settings that cannot be predicted reasonably.
+Essentially, each cluster requires its unique configuration and settings that cannot be predicted reasonably.

 The grid mode of SPAdes handles all these details via a so-called 'Executor'.
 By